Community Feed

 Send emoji reactions.
 Only the author sees who reacted.
 Encouragement without performance.

-Why Meadow exists
+Why Community Feed exists

 Because social media broke something fundamental: it turned human connection into a competition.
 Public metrics.
 Algorithmic feeds.
 Viral mechanics.